lagbolt/library/letter.md

 Library patrons interact with the library as part of a day that is filled with other things, from cooking and laundry to jogging and gardening.
 They decide to use the library as part of their plan for the day.
 The library's accessibility -- or usability or whatever -- isn't  a single value at a single point, it's a description of a path that begins with that decision.

-A call for empathy suggests that goals and evaluation methods be turned inside out, not looking at each distinct service but looking at the effect of the library on the whole of the patron's day.
+Empathy with patrons suggests that goals and evaluation methods be turned inside out, not looking at each distinct service but looking at the effect of the library on the whole of the patron's day.

 ### The second conclusion